-The Restore Democracy Amendment is the only amendment proposal that is powerful enough to overturn Citizens United while being clear enough to actually succeed.
+The Restore Democracy Amendment is the only amendment proposal that would directly overturn Citizens United while being clear enough to actually succeed.
 When passed, it will achieve two critical goals: 1) Undoing the damage done by Citizens United and other poorly reasoned Supreme Court decisions by limiting the political influence of corporations and unions and 2) Paving the way for additional campaign finance reforms such as publicly funded elections or various limits on campaign contributions and expenditures.

 The exact language of the Restore Democracy Amendment is bolded below, followed by a detailed explanation.